 How many people are involved in the project?

-There are 3 full time staff members (including myself), but we have many volunteers helping with different aspects of the project: around 20 on a regular basis and another 30 for occasional help.
+There are three staff members (including myself), but we have many volunteers helping with different aspects of the project: around 20 on a regular basis and another 30 for occasional help.

 Can you tell me a little bit about the Give Boxes?

 We have been collecting clothes and lots of other items in our Give Boxes for over 2 years now.
 The idea is to make it easy for people to pass stuff on – a lot of them are in workplaces and other areas people frequent regularly, such as supermarkets, schools and libraries.
 We primarily give the items we collect to people in need, which helps achieve double carbon savings, as the stuff doesn’t end up in landfill and the people who receive the items don’t then need to buy new things, hopefully.

 At one point we found we had a surplus of clothes, and having held successful Frock Swap events during the Christmas period, we decided a monthly clothes swap event might be a great way to help people get into new habits of swapping or buying second hand, instead of automatically buying something new every time.
 It’s also a great way for us to pass on more of the clothes we collect to local people, as sometimes we get too much to pass on to the groups who give to people in need via Community Cafes and Clothing Banks.

 What is the Dundee West End Community Fridge?